Let's Go Luna!: International broadcast

 The show aired on Nat Geo Kids in Latin America and streams on Max in the same region.
 In Spain, the show airs on Canal Panda.
 In Italy, it airs on Rai Yoyo.
 In Turkey, the show will air on TRT Çocuk.
 In the half-hour broadcast of Let's Go Luna! on TVOKids, the short segment that occurs between the two 11-minute story segments of the show is kept in the broadcast instead of being removed.

 Home video

 Five episodes were released on DVD on February 11, 2020.
-Episodes were also released on PBS Kids compilation DVDs in 2020.
+Episodes were also released on PBS Kids compilation DVDs from 2020-2025.

 Reception

 Critical response

 The Washington Post wrote that the program is "Teaching tolerance, kindness and friendship."